nlinker/bwapi-rs/README.md

   game state is exchanged over network or pipe).

 Comparison with:
-* https://github.com/bytekeeper/rsbwapi -- this repository is more featureful, however the library there is remote only, compared to `rsbwapi` this binary-linked library has much more performance over the calls to `BWAPI`
+* https://github.com/bytekeeper/rsbwapi - this repository is more featureful, however the `rsbwapi` is client executable mode only.
+In the comparison with this library, the `bwapi-rs` has much more performance when calling to `BWAPI`
-* https://github.com/RnDome/bwapi-rs -- this repository is abandoned and the implementation is mostly manual.
+* https://github.com/RnDome/bwapi-rs -- this repository is abandoned and not practical to continue, since its implementation is mostly manual.
 Now with the new rust library [`CXX`](https://cxx.rs/) we can potentially make the library more maintainable.

 __Warning:__ _the project is on the very early stage and pretty much unstable._